openresty/lua-nginx-module/README.markdown

 ngx.exec('/some-location?a=3&b=5', 'c=6');
 ```

-Named locations are also supported, but query strings are ignored.
+Named locations are also supported (but the second `args` argument is currently ignored).
 For example,

 ```nginx